-Train at one of the country's leading providers of teacher training and have a direct and positive impact on the lives of young people.
+Train at the Institute of Education, University of Reading, and have a direct and positive impact on the lives of young people.

 As a secondary teacher you have the opportunity to share your passion for your favourite subject.
 You will inspire, enthuse and motivate future generations and help them to understand the wider world.

-You will benefit from the Institute's world-class teaching, supportive environment, and incredible resources and facilities.
-Our excellent partner arrangements - with around 80 local schools - will give you the chance to apply your skills to a real world setting, and the opportunity to connect with future employers.
+You will benefit from the Institute's supportive community, and incredible resources and facilities.
+We also have excellent partner arrangements that will give you the chance to apply your skills to real settings, as well as the opportunity to connect with future employers.

 Already have a degree?

 If you have already completed an undergraduate degree, a PGCE (Postgraduate Certificate in Education) will give you teaching experience and QTS (Qualified Teacher Status).

 We offer 17 university-based PGCE courses with QTS as an outcome, each with their own specialism.